Yinghao-Li/CHMM-ALT/README.md

 ## 3. Run

 We use the argument parsing techniques from the Huggingface `transformers` [repo](https://github.com/huggingface/transformers) in our program.
-It supports the orginary argument parsing approach from shell inputs as well as parsing from `json` files.
+It supports the ordinary argument parsing approach from shell inputs as well as parsing from `json` files.

 ### Conditional hidden Markov model